Welcome to the Algoa Baywatch Marine Conservation Project,

 based in Port Elizabeth, South Africa.

-The aims of the Baywatch Project are to:
+The aims of the Algoa Baywatch is to:

 - Educate the community, especially the youth, about the marine environment and the need for its conservation and protection.

 - Assist organisations responsible for marine law enforcement and marine research.

 - Undertake our own independent research and conservation projects, all funded by Raggy Charters Marine-Eco Cruises.